This post about Sarajevo food was contributed by Anna from Expert World Travel.

 And they are named depending on the stuffing.

-Burek is a pie stuffed with meat originating from Turkey and considered a good street food option.
+Burek is a pie stuffed with beef originating from Turkey and considered a good street food option.
 Sirnica is a pie stuffed with cheese.

 Zeljanica is stuffed with either spinach or chard.
 Krompiruša is stuffed with chopped potatoes and tikvenjača is made with chopped pumpkin.